Skip to main content

 Image credit: Acezone

-The Acezone A-Spire is a unique thing: a premium-grade esports headset with active noise cancellation that works both wired (via USB-C or 3.5mm) and via Bluetooth.
-That puts in a weird category, especially at its not insubstantial £99/$319 price point.
+The Acezone A-Spire Wireless is a unique thing: a premium-grade wireless headset with active noise cancellation - designed for esports.
+That puts in a weird category, especially at its not insubstantial £219/$265 price point.
 And yet... this headset is utterly compelling in its competitive niche, offering a range of features and a level of quality that is almost unmatched.

 The focus here is on making it as easy as possible for you to locate your enemies in FPS video games in three ways: by slightly raising mids while preserving detail and directionality; by reducing distractions using passive and active noise cancellation; and by being comfortable enough to not distract you.
-This three-part plan is executed with surprising success for a company building its first headsets, with excellent directionality evident in Counter-Strike 2 and Warzone in our testing, backed by reasonable comfort and effective ANC that made it very easy to focus on the match at hand.
+This three-part plan is executed with surprising success for a company building its first headsets, with excellent directionality evident in Counter-Strike 2, Black Ops 6 and Stalker 2 in our testing, backed by reasonable comfort and effective ANC that made it very easy to focus on the match at hand.

 Communication is also key for team-based games like CS2, so a good microphone is also required.
-Being a wired headset helps the A-Spire here, with a modestly-sized flip-down directional mic that produces perfectly acceptable results.
+Being a wireless headset, the A-Spire features some extra compression not required for the earlier A-Spire wired headset, but the modestly-sized flip-down directional mic still produces good results.
 I also like the ability to clip the mic to the headband when it's not in use, which isn't quite as sleek as a retractable option a la SteelSeries but no doubt allows for a significantly simpler design.

 There are some oddities here too.
 Being able to change your settings in a mobile app makes sense in a competitive context where you're not allowed to run software on tournament PCs, but this may be a bit unusual for players used to PC software like iCUE or Synapse.
-At least it means that there's nothing running in the background of your PC to temper its performance, even if it does mean you have to deal with the unreliability of Bluetooth pairing.*
+At least it means that there's nothing running in the background of your PC to temper its performance, and of course you can use the same Bluetooth connection to play music from your phone.
+However, simultaneous 2.4GHz and Bluetooth isn't supported as it is on some slightly fancier headsets.

-Other slight negative points include a design that is functional rather than aesthetic, with plastic parts throughout and relatively slim earcups that offer as much passive noise isolation as larger designs from the likes of Razer or Corsair - though the ANC of course makes this less of a big deal.
-Regardless, the A-Spire is laser-focused on delivering peak performance for esports, and that's nothing but commendable.
+Other slight negative points include a design that is functional rather than aesthetic, with plastic parts throughout and a relatively slim earcup and headband design.
+That makes for a lightweight 270g headset, but also contributes to a modest 35 hours of battery life.
+There's also a touch less passive noise isolation than larger designs from the likes of Razer or Corsair, though the ANC means that you still come out ahead.
+Ultimately, the A-Spire is laser-focused on delivering peak performance for esports, and that's nothing but commendable.

 acezone a-rise gaming headset